hanszt/AdventOfCode/src/main/resources/challenges/ChallengeDay4.md

 The line is moving more quickly now, but you overhear airport security talking about how passports with invalid data are getting through.
 Better add some data validation, quick!

-You can continue to ignore the cid field, but each other field has strict rules about what values are valid for automatic validation:
+You can continue to ignore the cid field, but each other field has strict bags about what values are valid for automatic validation:

     byr (Birth Year) - four digits; at least 1920 and at most 2002. iyr (Issue Year) - four digits; at least 2010 and at most 2020.